BlueByteSystemsInc/PDMShell/src/UNTIL.md

 ```

 ## Placeholders
-The `until` command supports dynamic placeholders in conditions.
+The `until` command supports placeholders in conditions.
 The most commonly used placeholders are:

 | Placeholder | Meaning |
 | --- | --- |